Content | July 14, 2021

 From price to quality to sustainability, there are a number of factors your audience weigh up before making a purchase.
 Engaging with these subjects in a meaningful way can position you as a business with knowledge and insight.
 A business to listen to and trust.

 Small business blogs, in particular, are spaces where lesser-known brands can increase their online presence and boost their audiences.
 Small businesses can identify trending topics – particularly those that are too niche for more established brands to focus on – and capture the attention of new audiences through well-written and researched pieces.

 2: You Can Drive Traffic To Your Site

 One of the more obvious reasons to write blogs is to attract visitors to your website.
 Well-written content is a powerful draw, particularly if it focuses on a topic that competitors are neglecting.

 A well-optimised blog not only gets that initial click-through but holds users on the site after they’ve finished reading too.
-By including relevant links to other pages on your website – from blogs to product pages – you can guide readers on a journey.
+By including relevant links to other pages on your website (internal links) – from blogs to product pages – you can guide readers on a journey.
 This way, they experience more of your brand.